govuk-one-login/fraud-rpt/README.md

 ### Generator function

-The generator function generates a series of messages to sent to the transmitter function.
+The generator function generates a series of messages to send to the transmitter function.
 It is triggered by an API call.

 This function:

 - tests that the SSF receiver endpoint is available
 - sends batches of messages to the transmitter function
-- regenerates and resends failed messages
+- (if needed) regenerates and resends any messages that failed to send
 - logs the number of successful and failed messages, with the parameters

 Settings provided to the API determines the number of messages to send, the ratio of each event type, the error rate for generating a valid SET and the endpoint of the SSF pipeline to use.

 For this application, AWS Simple Queue Servce (SQS) queues are used between the generator and transmitter functions.
-The generator function outputs events into the SETTransmitterQueue, which is used as an event source for the transmitter function.

-All SQS queues have Dead Letter Queues (DLQ) associated with them.
-If a message fails to be processed by the generator function, it will retry for a number of times setout by the queue redrive policy.
-Once this has been reached, the message will then be transferred to the DLQ associated with the queue.
+If a message fails to be sent in the first attempt, AWS SQS will retry until  a set number of times defined by the queue redrive policy, before transferring the message to the associated AWS Dead Letter Queue (DLQ).

 ### Public Key function